lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_01.md

 </li>
 <li>&nbsp;Believers will be comformed to the image of Christ.
 (Romans 8:29)
 </li>
-<li>&nbsp;Human will someday judge angels  1 Col 6:3 Don't you realize that we will judge angels?
+<li>&nbsp;Human will someday judge angels,  1 Cor 6:3 Don't you realize that we will judge angels?
 </li>
 </ol>
 <br> Angels served Jesus